James4Ever0/notes/Reverse Proxy Free Frp Providers, Remote Code Editing, Remote Development.md

 for now, two viable ways:

-one using code-server, the other using code-server-insider provided by code-insider. when using builtin code-server-insider, remember it will not share the plugins installed by code-insider. the executable location is at `/root/.vscode-server-insiders/bin/12b08be500f8a307f30e92cbc3ee39ba115eab69/bin/code-server-insider` or something. must set the local setting `remote.SSH.useLocalServer` to false.
+one using code-server, the other using code-server-insider provided by code-insider. when using builtin code-server-insider, remember it will not share the plugins installed by code-insider. the remote executable location is at `/root/.vscode-server-insiders/bin/12b08be500f8a307f30e92cbc3ee39ba115eab69/bin/code-server-insider` or something. must set the local setting `remote.SSH.useLocalServer` to false.

 when using code-server, one can connect to the workspace using browser, instead of vscode builtin remote connector.